defold/doc/docs/en/tutorials/grading.md

 ## Interpolating the blue channel

-The problem we see in the blue channel is that GL is unable to perform any interpolation when reading the color from the texture.
-We preselect a particular cell to read from based on the blue color value.
-For instance, if the blue channel contains a value anywhere in the range `0.400`--`0.465`, we sample from the same cell number 6.
+The problem with banding in the blue channel is that GL is unable to perform any blue channel interpolation when reading the color from the texture.
+We preselect a particular cell to read from based on the blue color value, and that's it.
+For instance, if the blue channel contains a value anywhere in the range `0.400`--`0.466`, the value does not matter---we will always sample the final color from cell number 6 where the blue channel is set to `0.400`.

-The solution to this problem is to implement the interpolation ourselves.
-If the blue value is in between two cells, we should sample from both of the cells and then mix the colors.
+To get better blue channel resolution, we can implement the interpolation ourselves.
+If the blue value is in between the value of two adjacent cells, we can sample from both of these cells and then mix the colors.
+For example, if the blue value is `0.420` we should sample from cell number 6 *and* from cell number 7 and then mix the colors.

-We should read from two cells:
+So, we should read from two cells:

 $$
 cell_{low} = \left \lfloor{B \times (N - 1)} \right \rfloor